-3. Use hydrating ingredients to put water back into thirty skin cells.
+Use hydrating ingredients to deliver water back into thirsty skin cells

-Most people think they need to over-moisturize by layering on a heavy, greasy cream, but really the focus needs to be about putting water back in the skin not oil, since alcohol depletes mostly the water.
+When their skin is parched, most people tend to reach for a rich moisturizer and slather it on, but the focus needs to be about putting water back in the skin not oil since alcohol depletes mostly water.
 Hyaluronic acid, sodium hyaluronate and sodium PCA are all great ingredients to drench thirsty skin cells and restore them to a healthier state.
-You can find these in serums, alcohol-free toners, gel masks, sheet masks and moisturizers.
+You can find these in water-based products like serums, alcohol-free toners, gel masks and sheet masks.
 Use any and all of them.
 Your skin can’t get enough hydration today.
-Skin Drink is super hydrating and Rapid Response Detox Masque has been referred to as “topical Valium” for the skin for its soothing, anti-puffiness and healing benefits.
-It’s a great way to reset the skin.
+Skin Drink Concentrate is a super hydrating serum that works really well.
+Rapid Response Detox Masque has been referred to as “topical Valium” for the skin for its soothing, anti-puffiness and healing benefits.
+It’s a great way to completely reset the skin.

-Tired eyes will usually be puffy and have dark circles.
+Tired, hungover eyes will usually appear puffy and have dark circles.
 Dab a small amount of eye cream and using circular motions with your fingertip, massage the entire under eye area.
-This will stimulate stagnant blood flow that can contribute to darkness—especially darkness from lack of sleep as well as reduce excess fluid, which contributes to swelling.
-If you have my Vitamin C Eye Brightener handy, use it— it works miracles to brighten tired, puffy eyes.
+This will stimulate stagnant blood flow that can contribute to darkness and reduce excess fluid.
+If you have Renée Rouleau Vitamin C Eye Brightener handy, use it— it works miracles to brighten tired, puffy eyes.

 My favorite make-your-own water recipes include: